mjgrzybek/ebpf-domain-filtering-design/design.md

 ### Engine
 The Engine manages the execution of ebpf programs, taking its input from rules established by the Configuration Processor.

-The TOOL includes ebpf program templates.
-These templates are populated with specific values derived from the rules, after which they are compiled and loaded into the kernel.
+The TOOL is shipped with predefined set of capabilities.
+Capability is a pair of ebpf program templates and Engine logic.

-❗ ADD EXAMPLE SOURCE CODE HERE
+Templates are populated with specific values derived from the rules, after which they are compiled and loaded into the kernel.

 ### otel exporter
 OpenTelemetry exporter is responsible for exporting traces, metrics and logs to the OpenTelemetry collector.